samarthya/angular-samples/README.md

 ### 7th March 2016

 Today I created directives, for my simple use case of adding a footer and the navigation bar.

+### 18th April 2016

+Today I am creating some validation service and a method to accept username and password for a server.